NakulJindal/Aniflix/README.md

 ### Note: This is an Ongoing-project.

 ## Upcoming Features:
-1. User signup/signin.
-2. User watchlist creation.
-3. User can track there watchlist animes.
+1. Popups for wrong input
-4. Comment section
+2. Comment section
-5. Better UI
+3. Better UI

 ### As this is a ongoing project all suggestions and feedbacks are welcome.